Grasses for autumn / winter borders

 Home » Grasses for autumn / winter borders

 Grasses are the glue that holds many gardens together, adding texture and movement through summer, then body, drama and colour from late August through to December.
 Ornamental grasses are also great at filling out beds and borders when they become sparser during the winter months.
-Generally happy in pots but definitley provide more impact as part of a border planting scheme.
+Generally happy in pots but definitely provide more impact as part of a border planting scheme.

 An autumnal display of ornamental grasses in a supporting role to the leading lady – the fiery Japanese maple